Dashboard

 As we've already mentioned, human error is always an accident, but it can be pricey.
 Manual processing means just one employee can throw off the entire workflow, no matter what you're doing.
 For example, suppose you're performing equipment testing, which requires employees to write down numbers and other types of information.
 In that case, the person who must type up the information can easily misread a calculation.

-Automation can’t misread calculations, especially when you use software that integrates with all of your processes to ensure every number and letter is in its proper place, this is why many companies lean into test equipment and generators.
+Automation can't misread calculations, especially when you use software that integrates with all of your processes to ensure every number and letter is in its proper place.
+Businesses that automate error-prone manual processes report error reductions of up to 80 percent.
 Errors lead to delays, unhappy partners and customers, and even compliance issues, so the fewer, the better.

 No. 4: Streamlines approvals